pandas-dev/pandas/doc/source/development/contributing_gitpod.rst

     python make.py html python make.py --single development/contributing_gitpod.rst

-yYu have two main options to render the documentation in Gitpod.
+You have two main options to render the documentation in Gitpod.

 Option 1: Using Liveserve
 ~~~~~~~~~~~~~~~~~~~~~~~~~